HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: Algorithms and approximations for efficiently computing HBT correlation functions with full resonance contributions

 \subsection{Fleshing out the correlation function}

 As we have pointed out in Sec. \ref{Sec3c}, the quality of the fit to the correlation function, depends on a number of factors, including the distribution of points in $q$-space.
 This is not problematic when the shape of the correlation function is Gaussian (or very nearly so).
 However, when the correlation function is strongly distorted from a Gaussian shape by the inclusion of medium-lived resonances (e.g., the $\omega$ resonance, which has a width of roughly 8.5 MeV), it becomes necessary to sample the correlation function at a denser distribution of points, in order for the fitting procedure to yield well-defined and unambiguous results.
 Because of the limited computational resources (as discussed above) which are typically available for performing event-by-event analyses, a sufficiently dense grid of points must be regarded as generally impractical.
 What \emph{is} possible is to first compute the correlation function on a sparse grid of points, and then attempt to use this sparse grid to interpolate the correlation function to a sufficiently dense grid of points to ensure that the Gaussian fit radii become unambiguous.
 We refer to this tactic as \textit{fleshing out} the correlation function, and we illustrate its effectiveness in Fig.~\ref{CF_flesh_out_comparison}.
-Clearly, although we have a little difficulty reproducing the exact correlation function near the origin (especially in the $q_z$-direction), we are certainly able to adequately reconstruct the correlator at larger $q$, which is the most important region for reliably extracting the fit radii.
+The sparse grid of points is the same as the one defined above in Sec.~\ref{Sec3c}, consisting of 7 points in each direction.
+The dense grid used here spans the same range in each direction as the sparse grid ($-75.0 \leq q_x,\,q_y \leq +75.0$ MeV and $-37.5 \leq q_z \leq 37.5$), but with 51 points in each direction.

+Clearly, although small discrepancies arise in each direction, the transverse radii are essentially identical for the curves shown in Fig.~\ref{CF_flesh_out_comparison}a and b.
+The largest difference again emerges in the longitudinal ($q_z$) direction, where our difficulty at reproducing the exact correlator in the range 30 MeV $\leq \l| q_z \r| \leq$ 40 MeV leads us to overestimate $R^2_l$ by roughly 3.5\%.
+The quality of the longitudinal interpolation can obviously be improved, for instance, by using a denser grid of points in this direction, at the expense of greater computational time.
+We defer improvements of the ``fleshing out" technique to future studies.